1

 One Community.
 One Mission.
 One California.

-As our Director of Diagnostic Radiology you will oversee Imaging Services for Sierra Nevada Memorial Hospital, comprised of Diagnostic Radiology, MRI, Ultrasound, and Nuclear Medicine.
+As our Director of Diagnostic Radiology, you will oversee Imaging Services for Sierra Nevada Memorial Hospital, comprised of Diagnostic Radiology, MRI, Ultrasound, and Nuclear Medicine.

-You will strive to lead and inspire upward of 60 staff members working in a fast paced environment, and to empower the Manager Imaging Services and other front line leaders to drive day to day clinical operations while promoting quality practices and a culture of teamwork.
+Every day, you will strive to lead and inspire upward of 60 staff members working in a fast paced environment, and to empower the Manager Imaging Services and other front line leaders to drive day to day clinical operations while promoting quality practices and a culture of teamwork.
 This will help allow you to focus on big-picture strategy and growth, ongoing review of services, and other key initiatives such as patient experience.

-We are looking for an experienced Radiology Tech, who has a demonstrated track record of managing Imaging Services for a mid-large sized acute care Hospital.
+To be successful in this role, you will need to be an experienced Radiology Tech, who has a demonstrated track record of managing Imaging Services for a mid-large sized acute care Hospital.
 If that sounds like you, come leverage your experience to help improve upon and grow our services to better serve our community!

 If you are committed to social justice, health equity, and prepared to deliver care in new, innovative ways, you belong with us.